 When it comes to being well equipped for your Kauai camping road trip, you’ll either need to bring, buy, or rent your gear – or some combination of the three.

 Buying Camping Gear

-Because I’d be hiking the Kalalau Trail after my Kauai road trip, there were a few key camping/hiking items of mine that I definitely wanted to bring with me because I knew they a).
+Because I’d be hiking the Kalalau Trail after my Kauai camping road trip, there were a few key camping/hiking items of mine that I definitely wanted to bring with me because I knew they a).
 Worked well, and b).
 Were easily carry-able on hikes.
-So I had my own tent and sleeping mat and literally nothing else I needed for camping when I got to Kauai.
+So I had my own tent and sleeping mat and literally nothing else I needed for camping in Kauai when I got there.

 Thankfully there’s a Walmart and a Kmart in Lihue where you can find most everything you’ll need for road tripping and camping in Kauai, and for super cheap!
 Walmart had tents for $28, sleeping bags for $25, and air mattresses for $15, but note that the cheapest options may or may not actually be in stock when you do your shopping.
 We also sourced a decent portion of our food stuff from Walmart and supplemented it with fresh produce from the supermarket.

 Pro Tip: Skip the sleeping bag and buy cheap sheets and a fleece blanket at Walmart instead.
 It’s not cold enough at night in Kauai to need a sleeping bag (unless you’re camping at Koke’e).

 If you only have a few days for camping in Kauai, or don’t want to buy any extra gear upon arrival because it won’t fit in your luggage to take home and you don’t want to throw it out at the end, then you may want to rent camping gear in Kauai.